 The MILF itself is a splinter group of an older organization, the Moro National Liberation Front, or MNLF.
 The MNLF has been eclipsed by the MILF in recent years but remains a force.

 In September, 400 MNLF fighters attacked Zamboanga City in western Mindanao in a dramatic display of their opposition to the government's peace deal with the MILF.
 The fighting killed dozens of civilians and destroyed thousands of homes.
-More than 60,000 people in Zamboanga remain displaced.
+More than 60,000 people in Zamboanga remain displaced. now a large number of webmasters will have to buy likes for facebook here

 Local authorities are still seeking to arrest MNLF Chairman Nur Misuari, who has been in hiding since the September violence.